bidwolf/alura-courses/pythonCourse/README.md

 for index,item in enumerate(my_list):
   print(item,index) # -> Prints the current item with the current index (example_1 0 or example_2 1)
 ```

+Some examples on this chapter may require to make a summation of a list of numbers.
+Actually python has this already made, the function name is sum, and you can pass to it a list of numbers,
+making more easy doing that kind of stuff.